Big 5 Safaris

 Is an African Safari on your bucket list?
-Do you want to see the Big 5 (elephant, rhino, lion, leopard, Cape buffalo) in the wild African Bush while you still can?
+Do you want to see the Big 5 (elephant, rhino, lion, leopard, Cape buffalo) in the wild African Bush?
 What about sitting quietly, face-to-face, with endangered Mountain Gorillas and chimpanzees in August?
 Would you like to watch the northern-most primates in the world, the Japanese Macaques, sitting in an onsen (geothermal pool) to stay warm or playing in the snow like children next February?
 See the excitement of the Great Migration?
 Would you like to be mentored by two award-winning, published wildlife photographers–Ernest Porter and Karen Blackwood?
 We are a lot of fun, passionate about wildlife, and we love teaching people how to take terrific photos while sharing our love of Africa’s greatest treasures.

 Did you know that our photos have Best of Africa honors in 2018 and 2019, and that we already have photos published in National Geographic’s Daily Dozen in 2019?
-We were published in the 2017 Africa Geographic Yearbook?
-Did you know that Karen’s photo, Mom Loves Me Best, won second runner-up out of over 26,000 entries in the 2017 Nature’s Best Photography Africa competition?
-That Ernest’s photo of a hoopoe in flight won the Tamron South Africa competition?
+We were published in the 2017, 2016, and 2015 Africa Geographic Yearbooks.
+Karen’s photo, Mom Loves Me Best, won second runner-up out of over 26,000 entries in the 2017 Nature’s Best Photography Africa competition.
+Ernest’s photo of a hoopoe in flight won the Tamron South Africa competition.
 We know how to get the great shots, and we’ll show you how!

 Not a photographer?
 Just want to watch animals?
 Just want to shoot with your iPhone?
 We have room for you, too, and we welcome you!
 We are all on safari to watch wildlife, to relax, and to come away with beautiful, once-in-a-lifetime memories, whether in print or in our mind’s eye.
 We can make our photos available to you if you want to just enjoy the moment yet still want to hang the memory on the wall when you get home.

 We will help you plan your entire trip, including travel to the lodge from anywhere in the world.
 We can usually accommodate solo travelers; ask for details and solo supplement pricing.
 Be sure to see our Travel Tips page for helpful hints, too.
 Join a scheduled safari or let us plan one custom-tailored to your group’s wishes.